Who can access services?

 The first step is to complete our Application for Service found on our Get Started page.
 You will then be contacted to arrange a consultation session with a counsellor to discuss your needs and the best service(s) to meet them, at FSYR, or in the community.
 The counsellor will also provide strategies and resources to take with you.

-Fees are assessed on a sliding scale according to the individual’s income and ability to pay.
-A portion of the fee may be covered by subsidy or insurance.
-No one is turned away because of inability to pay.
-Proof of income may be required to ensure equity and fairness to those we serve.
+No one is turned away because of inability to pay, if you live or work in York Region.
+Proof of income is required for subsidized fees to ensure equity and fairness to those we serve.

 Is there a wait?